Student Life Provides Integrated Learning Experiences, Empowering Students to Become Engaged, Global, and Ethical Persons

 - Knowledge of and ability to model behaviors that support a balanced and healthy lifestyle.

-The Vice President leads the Student Life area in building, sustaining, and enhancing a community focused on student learning by providing services and support for students outside the classroom.
-Student Life areas include: Dean of Students Office, Residential Experience, Community Life, New Student and Family Programs, Campus Housing, Counseling and Psychological Services, Campus Assault Response and Education, Health and Wellness Center, Student Involvement and Leadership, Intercultural Center, and the Center for Women and Gender Equity.
+The vice provost leads the Student Life area in building, sustaining, and enhancing a community focused on student learning by providing services and support for students outside the classroom.
+Student Life areas include: Dean of Students Office, Residential Experience, Community Life, New Student and Family Programs, Campus Housing, Meetings, Events & Conferences, Counseling and Psychological Services, Campus Assault Response and Education, Health and Wellness Center, Student Involvement and Leadership, Intercultural Center, Center for Women and Gender Equity, Office of Sustainability, and Public Safety and Transportation.
 Student Life administrators and staff work together and in association with other campus departments to form key relationships for the benefit of Saint Mary’s students.

 Student Life Offices and Services